pythonhealthdatascience/llm_simpy/notebooks/early_testing/perplexity/inputs/iteration_8.md

 modify the code as follows:

+Create a new generator function in the CCUModel class called "warmup_complete".
+It should be scheduled by simpy to run only once at the end of the warm up period.
+The logic of the function should set the patient count to zero.

-Add in a new performance measure that is calculated at the end of the simulation run called "bed occupancy".
-This is calculated by multiplying the bed utilization by the number of critical care beds.
+At the end of the simulation run add the patient coun to the pandas dataframe.
 Add the result to the pandas dataframe.

-add a new parameter to Experiment called "trace".
-The default value of "trace" is False.
-If "trace" is True the model will print out simulated events such as admissions, discharges, or cancellations.
-The model will always print out the performance at the end of the simulated run.

 Show all of the model code: this includes all patient generator functions in the CCUModel class and all code in the Experiment class.